eemilhaa/ot-harjoitustyo/documentation/architecture.md

 Starting the game starts the UI construction process.
 Once the buttons, menus and the menu loop are constructed, the menu loop starts and the user sees the start menu view.
 Starting the game sends the user to the game loop.

 ### Playing the game - the game loop and player movement
-The game loop has been started with the start button (which resulted in a game_loop.run() call).
+The game loop has been started with the start_game() function call (which resulted in a game_loop.run() call).
 The next diagram shows a scenario where the player tries to move right in the game but collides with a map tile and cannot move:
 ```mermaid
 sequenceDiagram
 actor User